 Inventory audits can be challenging – there are many moving parts and factors to consider.
 Here are some general inventory management tips to make the process go more smoothly.

-First you’ll want to select what inventory you want to include in the audit process and prioritize that inventory from most important to less important.
-If you haven’t completed an audit in a while (or ever before), you’d want to run and audit your entire product catalog.
-During more regular inventory audits, you may choose to only prioritize high-value items.
+First you’ll want to select what inventory you want to include in the audit process and prioritise that inventory from most important to less important.
+If you haven’t completed an audit in a while (or ever before), you’d want to run and audit your entire product catalogue.
+During more regular inventory audits, you may choose to only prioritise high-value items.

 Gather important documentation